Load Center vs. Panelboard: What’s the Difference?

 Enclosure Types

 Both load centers and panelboards come in various NEMA enclosure types.
-However, load centers are most commonly found in NEMA 1 (indoor) and NEMA 3R (outdoor/rainproof) configurations.
-Panelboards are available in a much wider array of NEMA types to suit harsh industrial or classified hazardous locations.
+Load centers for residences are most often NEMA 1 (indoor) or NEMA 3R (outdoor/rainproof) as needed, while commercial panelboards are available in a broader variety of enclosure ratings to meet harsher environments or specialized applications.

 Service Entrance Equipment and Fault Current Considerations

-Both load centers and panelboards can be configured as service entrance equipment, meaning they can house the main disconnecting means for a building.
-These panels can be supplied with a main breaker or as main lug only (MLO), designed to be protected by an upstream overcurrent protective device.
+Both load centers and panelboards can be configured as service entrance equipment when the equipment is listed and installed for that purpose.
+They may be supplied with a main breaker or as main lug only (MLO) panels and must be protected by the appropriate overcurrent protection per Article 230 and installed in accordance with Article 408 when used as distribution equipment.

 A critical factor in any electrical installation is the short-circuit current rating (SCCR).
-This rating indicates the maximum level of short-circuit current that a component can safely withstand without catastrophic failure.
-It must be equal to or greater than the available fault current at its line-side terminals.
-This is directly related to the breaker’s interrupting rating (AIC), which is the maximum current it can safely interrupt.
-These ratings are paramount for ensuring safety and code compliance.
+This rating indicates the maximum level of short-circuit current a component can safely withstand without catastrophic failure and must be equal to or greater than the available fault current at the equipment’s line-side terminals.
+The equipment label identifies the panel SCCR; the breaker’s interrupting rating (AIC) must be adequate for the available fault current.
+These ratings are fundamental to ensuring safety and code compliance (see NEC guidance on marking and coordination).

 Calculating and Verifying SCCR: A Step-by-Step Guide

-- Determine Available Fault Current (AFC): Contact the utility provider to get the AFC at the service point.
+- Determine Available Fault Current (AFC): Contact the utility provider to obtain the AFC at the service point.
 This is the starting point for all calculations.

-- Verify Main Device Rating: Check the interrupting rating (AIC) of the main service disconnect.
-This device must have an AIC equal to or greater than the AFC.
+- Verify Main Device Rating: Check the interrupting rating (AIC) of the main service disconnect; it must be equal to or greater than the AFC.

-- Check Panel SCCR: Ensure the short-circuit current rating (SCCR) of the panelboard itself is adequate.
-This rating is marked on the panel’s label.
-In a series-rated system, this value is dependent on the specific combination of main and branch breakers used.
+- Check Panel SCCR: Ensure the panelboard’s SCCR is adequate—this rating is marked on the panel label.
+For series-rated combinations, the panel SCCR depends on the specific combination of main and branch devices and must be documented per equipment listing and instructions.

-- Document and Label: Record the AFC and the SCCR of the equipment on a panelboard schedule and ensure the equipment is properly labeled as required by the NEC.
+- Document and Label: Record the AFC and the SCCR of the equipment on a panelboard schedule and ensure the equipment is properly labeled as required by the NEC and the equipment listing.

 Practical Applications and The NEC

-The National Electrical Code provides the definitive rules for panelboard installations in NEC Article 408.
-This article covers everything from construction specifications to installation requirements like dedicated space and proper clearances.
-As the code evolves, so do the requirements for safety and performance.
-For example, recent NEC updates have introduced stricter rules for barriers to reduce the risk of electric shock during maintenance.
-Learning how 2023 NEC panelboard barriers improve worker safety is crucial for modern installations.
-Similarly, understanding how 2023 NEC panelboard enclosure requirements are different ensures your installations are compliant and safe.
-Finally, knowing how to properly label switchgear, switchboards, and panelboards per NEC 2023 is not just a matter of compliance, but a critical safety practice for the entire lifecycle of the system.
+The National Electrical Code provides the requirements for panelboard installations in NEC Article 408, while service-entrance rules are found in Article 230.
+Article 408 covers construction and installation matters for panelboards, including labeling, terminations, and protection requirements.
+As the code has evolved, some requirements and clarifications (for example, relating to internal barriers and access) have been updated; staying current with the edition adopted by the authority having jurisdiction is essential.
+Learning how 2023 NEC panelboard barriers improve worker safety is useful for modern installations.
+Similarly, understanding how 2023 NEC panelboard enclosure requirements are different helps ensure compliance.
+Finally, knowing how to properly label switchgear, switchboards, and panelboards per NEC 2023 is a critical safety practice for the entire life cycle of the system.
 To master these complex requirements and understand the core components of electrical systems with ExpertCE, check out our comprehensive NEC courses.

 Key Takeaways for the Professional Electrician